bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 It solves the problem of slow rendering when multiple users are interacting with a website.
 The state of the DOM tree structure is stored and replaced, instead of having the page refresh multiple times.

 1. What does it mean to _think_ in react?
-It means to break down a website into functional components.
+It means to break down a website into discrete components.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.